alioso/d8-front-end-development/exercise_configure_the_theme_settings.md

 The code here is pretty straight forward.
 The key is setting the ```#default_value``` as ```theme_get_setting()``` to pass make these options available for our preprocess functions.

 Save your files and clear your caches.
 Now you should be able to see these new options at ```/admin/appearance/settings/bear_skin```.
-However, while they will get stored on save, they do nothing on their own, simply because we have not added any related function yet.
+However, while these options will get stored on save, they do nothing on their own, simply because we have not added any related function yet.

 ```